OtherAndrew/nuxt-blog/content/posts/nuxt-blog.md

 ### Tailwind CSS

-Since I was rewriting my blog from scratch, I also decided to redo the stying with Tailwind CSS.
+Since I was rewriting my blog from scratch, I also decided to redo the styling with Tailwind CSS.
 I was skeptical of the benefits Tailwind offered compared to vanilla CSS, and I initially wasn't a fan of how it resembled inline styling, but I wanted to familiarize myself with it in case I needed to use it in the future.

 I ended up being pleasantly surprised by Tailwind.
 I appreciated how I could just add styles to an element without having to think about classes, and being able to see the styles next to the HTML elements they affected.
 I also found myself doing less mental math when adding spacing or setting sizes.